Opportunity Assessments

 CardioSim — RL for cardiac electrophysiology (134 tests)

 Research originally published by Smart Technology Investments Research Institute (smarttechinvest.com/research).
-Licensed to H.H.A.
-Applied Research Institute under a non-exclusive research license for R&D and grant pursuit.
+Licensed to HHA Applied Research Institute under a non-exclusive research license for R&D and grant pursuit.
 Commercial exploitation rights retained by STI.